OPLSS/videography/README.md

   * main title card (6s)
   * sponsors card (6s)
   * session title card (6s)
-  * editor's notes (6s) /when relevant/
+  * editor's notes card (6s) /when relevant/
   * session videos (~90m)
   * copyright card (6s)

-As noted earlier, the main, sponsors, and copyright cards are the same for all videos, and whereas session card and videos are unique to each session.
+As noted earlier, the main, sponsors, and copyright cards are the same for all videos, and whereas session titles and recordings are unique to each session.

 #### Publishing to YouTube

 _Pending_

+  * `OPLSS` channel
+  * lead needs "manager" permissions